FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/4-Channels.rst

 .. image:: ../img/shg/4/shg_chan033.jpg

 .. note::
-   You can alternatively use the **Generalized CT Equation** and define geometry and length manually.
+   You can alternatively use the **Generalized Culvert Equation** and define geometry and length manually.

 Step 4: Tailwater Controls
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - Options:

   1. **No Tailwater Control**: Only headwater affects flow (e.g., flap gates).
   2. **Submergence Applied**: Tailwater reduces discharge, but no reverse flow.
   3. **Submergence with Reverse Flow**: Allows flow to reverse under high tailwater.